 The amplitude was searched for poles in the complex $s$-plane.
 The pole positions were identified and are listed in Table~\ref{poles}.
-The Breit-Wigner masses and width were determined with the method described in Section~\ref{f-BW}.
+The Breit-Wigner masses and widths were determined with the method described in Section~\ref{f-BW} below.

-The residues were calculated by integration along a closed contour plot around the pole (see Eq.~\ref{contour}).
+The residues were calculated by integration along a closed contour around the pole (see Eq.~(\ref{contour})).
 The numerical values are presented in Table~\ref{res}.